LedgerHQ/erc7730-analyzer/Example_report.md

 > **Declared Intent:** *"swap"*

-The declared intent *swap* is accurate and clear — this function performs a single-hop token swap (exact input).
+The declared intent "swap" is accurate — the call performs a single-hop token swap (sending tokenIn and receiving tokenOut).

 ---